A graphic with the six traits of a trauma-informed coach.

-Therapy is not the only way to fully heal from traumatic or abusive situations.
-If you have moved past an acute stress or PTSD and are seeking more help in your healing journey, trauma-informed coaching could prove useful.
+Therapy is a powerful tool, but it’s not the only way to heal from trauma or abuse.
+If you’ve moved past the acute stress of PTSD and are looking for deeper support in your healing journey, trauma-informed coaching can be a valuable next step.

 Qualities of Excellent Trauma-Informed Coach